aryangupta1105/My-Youtube-Project/README.md

 - Created fetching channel by channel name feature
 - Created custom hook to fetch channel by channel name
 - created resultChannel Component and added to searchResultPage
+- Adding Firebase authentication to the app but not working due to api consent issue..